sr320/course-fish310-2015/Syllabus.md

 Lab Report  |	10

 ---
+Attendance Policy {%fix%} There are two field trips for this lab course.
+One field trip takes place during regularly scheduled lab time, but will be a late return.
+One weekend field trip (May 17) is scheduled.

 Late Policy:
 Assignments turned in late will be penalized (at least 10%) for each day they are late unless prior arrangements have been made.